datahub-project/datahub/docs/tools/tutorials/adding-ownerships.md

 If there are any issues or questions about the data, the designated owner can serve as a reliable point of contact.

 ## Pre-requisites
-For this tutorial, you need to deploy Datahub Quickstart and ingest sample data.
+For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed information, please refer to [Preparing Your Local Datahub Environment](/docs/tools/tutorials/references/prepare-datahub.md).
+For detailed information, please refer to [Preparing Your Local DataHub Environment](/docs/tools/tutorials/references/prepare-datahub.md).

 :::note
 Before adding owners, you need to ensure the targeted dataset and the owner are already present in your datahub.